 Chemsultants was involved in the round-robin testing of the ASTM committees that rewrote the shear and loop-tack test methods.
 A ranking of environmental conditions was developed to determine which aspects of the tests required first-order control.
 Temperature was ranked either first or second in all exercises.
 The viscoelastic behavior of polymer blends is a function of the temperature at which the measurement is taken.
 This logically extends to the simpler tests we run in the laboratory.

-It is for these reasons that most standard test methods specify a standard test temperature (and humidity), as shown in Figure 2.
+It is for these reasons that most standard test methods specify a standard test temperature (and humidity).
 Unless otherwise specified, the testing temperature should be kept at a standard 72ºF (±2º).
 Humidity, too, can play a role in performance and should be maintained at a level of 50% (±5%).
 Test samples should be stored at these conditions for at least 24 hours in order to achieve equilibrium.

 Application temperature is that temperature at which the adhesive is applied to a surface and is expected to achieve a bond.
 Generally, application is limited on the low end of the temperature scale.
 End-use temperature is that temperature at which the adhesive must perform adequately once the bond is made.
 The limitation in end-use temperature is usually at the high end of the temperature range.